 During their glide, the snail will reduce the friction by creating mucus.
 That mucus has many amazing abilities that allows a snail to move completely vertically without falling and even crawl over a sharp blade without damaging its skin.

-You can usually see the mucus as it dries because it become a sort of a shiny trail.
+You can usually see the mucus as it dries because it becomes a sort of a shiny trail.
 Snails can pick up on those trails to find other snails for mating purposes.

 The head of the snail is located on one end of its body.
 On the head you will see the mouth and 2 to 4 tentacles.

 A land snail will usually have two pairs of tentacles.
 Two at the top of the head and two at the bottom.